engie-group/shaystack/docs/index.md

 We propose different providers, with the objective in mind:

 - Expose the haystack files and historical data with an API
-- and manage the evolution of these files with the notion of `version`.
+- manage the evolution of these files with the notion of `version`.

 To demonstrate this scenario, we want to publish the sample from `sample/` files from S3 bucket or from an SQL database.
 We must import this ontology and time-series inside the bucket or database before to use.
 To manage the different